zvi-code/valkey-search-bench/README.md

 # Valkey Vector Benchmark
+[This is still a work in progress.
+Feedback and contributions are welcome!]

-A standalone benchmarking toolkit for evaluating vector search performance in Valkey and Redis clusters, with support for standard vectordb-bench datasets and comprehensive recall validation.
+A standalone benchmarking toolkit for evaluating vector search (and other valkey workloads) performance in Valkey and Redis clusters, with support for standard vectordb-bench datasets and comprehensive recall validation.

 ## Overview

 This package extracts the vector search benchmarking capabilities from the Valkey project into a standalone tool.
-It provides:
+It provides: s
 - **Dataset Pipeline**: Download, convert, and prepare vectordb-bench datasets (COHERE, OPENAI, SIFT, GIST, LAION, BIGANN)
 - **Binary Format**: Custom 4KB-aligned binary format with precomputed ground truth for recall validation
 - **Cluster Support**: Parallel cluster scanning with vector ID to cluster tag mapping